HassanZz817/WordsApp_2/app/Readme.md

-The Words app consists of a home screen that shows a list, with each list item being a letter of the alphabet.
-Clicking a letter navigates to a screen showing a list of words that start with that letter.
+# Words App

+This folder contains the source code for the Words app codelab.

+# Introduction
+Words app allows you to select a letter and use Intents to navigate to an Activity that presents a number of words starting with that letter.
+Each word can be looked up via a web search.

+Words app contains a scrollable list of 26 letters A to Z in a RecyclerView.
+The orientation of the RecyclerView can be changed between a vertical list or a grid of items.